Shhb-Coder-1999/launcker-test/IOS_BUILD_FIX.md

 - Now matches the `appId` in `capacitor.config.ts`

 ### 2. Updated Code Signing Configuration
-- Changed from `Automatic` to `Manual` code signing
+- Changed to `Automatic` code signing for Appflow compatibility
-- Changed from `Apple Development` to `iPhone Distribution` identity
+- Using `Apple Development` identity for automatic provisioning
-- This is required for ad-hoc distribution builds
+- This allows Appflow to handle provisioning profiles automatically

 ### 3. Fixed Build Script Warning
 - Added output path to the `[CP] Embed Pods Frameworks` script